biniruu/boilerplate-common-sources/next-typescript/README.md

 #
 # 💁🏻 If you have added 'jest', you don't need to add these packages: jest-resolve and jest-resolve-dependencies.

-yarn add -D @testing-library/dom @testing-library/jest-dom @testing-library/user-event jest jest-environment-jsdom jsdom
+yarn add -D @testing-library/dom @testing-library/jest-dom @testing-library/user-event jest jest-environment-jsdom jest-watch-typeahead jsdom

 # Jest for CSS module